-- 2.60 As the largest town in the district, there is an expectation that Tiverton will deliver approximately 2,160 dwellings over the plan period.
-Recent completions and current commitments total over 600 dwellings.
+- 2.60 As the largest town in the district, there is an expectation that Tiverton will deliver approximately 2,3582,160 dwellings over the plan period.
+Recent completions and current commitments total over 1,000600 dwellings.
 It is therefore expected that a significant proportion of the town's outstanding housing needs will be delivered as part of the Eastern Urban Extension allocation (TIV1-5), with the remainder provided by smaller allocations.
 Sites have been allocated in excess of the anticipated development levels to allow for flexibility in the supply of housing and employment, as discussed in paragraphs 2.1-2.16.
-Two contingency sites have been allocated within the town, forming part of the strategy for providing flexibility within the plan. - 2.61 Retail forecasts identify a need for additional non-food retail floorspace in Tiverton.
+ATwo contingency sites hasve been allocated within the town, forming part of the strategy for providing flexibility within the plan. - 2.61 Retail forecasts identify a need for additional non-food retail floorspace in Tiverton.
 The Retail Study (2012) recommends that site allocations for retail development include the redevelopment and improvement of the bus station and existing open-air car parks.
 The area around Phoenix Lane in Tiverton is available, suitable and achievable for a mixed use redevelopment scheme. - 2.62 Historically, the take-up of employment allocations in Tiverton has been slow, while the larger urban centres of Exeter and Taunton are established employment destinations and will continue to draw a large number of Mid Devon's working residents.
 The Employment Land Review (2013) advises on the locations and amounts of development appropriate in the towns.
 In accordance with this, the Tiverton Eastern Urban Extension is expected to provide 30,000 square metres of employment floorspace, phased to come forward in step with housing development.
 Employment development in this location, close to the A361, may serve to claw back some of the jobs that are currently being lost to other settlements outside Mid Devon. - 2.63 The following table sets out the allocations in Tiverton, their policy reference, site area and use, and states where the relevant policies can be found within this document:

-Site Policy Site area (ha) Use Local Plan page(s)

-Eastern Urban Extension TIV1-TIV5 153 1520 dwellings and 30,000 sqm of commercial floorspace 65-74

-Farleigh Meadows TIV6 8.2 300 dwellings 74

-Town Hall TIV7 0.5 59 dwellings 75

-Moorhayes Park TIV8 0.4 8 dwellings 76

-Howden Court TIV9 0.47 10 dwellings 76

-Roundhill TIV10 0.4 20 dwellings 77

-Palmerston Park TIV11 0.9 25 dwellings 77

-Phoenix Lane TIV12 1.4 60 dwellings and 8,000sqm. of mixed commercial floorspace 78

-Tidcombe Hall (contingency) TIV13 5 100 dwellings 79

-Wynnards Mead (contingency) TIV14 6.3 70 dwellings 80
+Site Policy Site area (ha) Use Local Plan page(s) Eastern Urban Extension TIV1-TIV5 153 15801520 dwellings and 30,000 sqm of commercial floorspace 66-75 Farleigh Meadows TIV6 8.2 255300 dwellings 75-76 Town Hall TIV7 0.5 59 dwellings 76-77 Moorhayes Park TIV8 0.4 8 dwellings 77 Howden Court TIV9 0.47 10 dwellings 77-78 Roundhill TIV10 0.4 20 dwellings 78 Palmerston Park TIV11 0.9 25 dwellings 78-79 Phoenix Lane TIV12 1.4 60 dwellings and 7,0008,000 sqm. of mixed commercial floorspace 79-80 Tidcombe Hall (contingency) TIV13 5 100 dwellings 80-81 Wynnards Mead (contingency) TIV14 6.3 70 dwellings 80 Blundells School TIV16 14 200 dwellings 84-85

 Cullompton will develop as a fast growing market town with a strategic role in the hierarchy of settlements in Mid Devon.
 The town will become the strategic focus of new development reflecting its accessibility, economic potential and environmental capacity.
 This strategy will improve access to housing through urban extensions and expanded employment opportunities.
 There will be significant improvements to the town's infrastructure and connectivity, including the reopening of the railway station, and improved services for its population and nearby rural areas.
-Proposals will provide for approximately 3,600 dwellings, of which 900 will be affordable, and 77,000 gross square metres of commercial floor space over the plan period.
+Proposals will provide for approximately 3,9303,600 dwellings, of which 1,100900 will be affordable, and 73,50077,000 gross square metres of commercial floor space over the plan period.